 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/master/aio/deploy/recommended/kubernetes-dashboard-arm-head.yaml

-Congratulation you just make your first app deployment on a Kubernetes architecture.
+Congratulation you just made your first app deployment on a Kubernetes architecture.

-Now we can access to our dashboard after run the following command on your host:
+Now we can access our dashboard after running the following command on your host:

 $ kubectl proxy

 (It makes a proxy between your host and the node where the dashboard is deployed, in order to access it.)
-And then you can now access to your dashboard to the following link:
+And then you can now access your dashboard on the following link:

 $ http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard-head:/proxy/#/login